lf-edge/eve/docs/static-and-proxy-config.md

     /persist/`zboot curpart`/log/nim.log

 Finally zedagent.log, downloader.log, and /persist/log/logmanager.log will contain
-errors if those agents can not reach zedcloud.
+errors if those agents can not reach the controller.